 A soul cake was a small cake or bun specially prepared for All Souls’ Day (2 November).
 A tradition of ‘Souling’, an ancestor of ’trick-or-treat’, can be traced back to the 16th century.
 The poor would stage music, song, or theatricals in return for a cake, which would help the soul of the benevolent giver.
 It was mainly a tradition in northern and western England—and we need your baking skills to bring it back to life in our region today.

 We have three challenges for you to try.
-If you want to be included in our recipe booklet and enter the competition, enter by 30th November:
+If you want to be sure to be included in our recipe booklet and enter the competition, enter by 30th November (but we’re happy to receive submissions any time after that date too):

 Share your recipes and findings via the pages above, or tweet via #SoulCakeBake.